‘I just want to find 11,780 votes’: In extraordinary hour-long call, Trump pressures Georgia secretary of state to recalculate the vote in his favor

 Trump’s conversation with Raffensperger put him in legally questionable territory, legal experts said.
 By exhorting the secretary of state to “find” votes and to deploy investigators who “want to find answers,” Trump appears to be encouraging him to doctor the election outcome in Georgia.

 But experts said Trump’s clearer transgression is a moral one.
-Edward B. Foley, a law professor at the Ohio State University, said that the legal questions are murky and would be subject to prosecutorial discretion.
+Edward B. Foley, a law professor at Ohio State University, said that the legal questions are murky and would be subject to prosecutorial discretion.
 But he also emphasized that the call was “inappropriate and contemptible” and should prompt moral outrage.

 “He was already tripping the emergency meter,” Foley said.
 “So we were at 12 on a scale of 1 to 10, and now we’re at 15.”

 Throughout the call, Trump detailed an exhaustive list of disinformation and conspiracy theories to support his position.
 He claimed without evidence that he had won Georgia by at least a half-million votes.
-He floated a barrage of assertions that have been investigated and disproven: that thousands of dead people voted; that an Atlanta election worker scanned 18,000 forged ballots three times each and “100 percent” were for Biden; that thousands more voters living out of state came back to Georgia illegally just to vote in the election.
+He floated a barrage of assertions that have been investigated and disproved: that thousands of dead people voted; that an Atlanta election worker scanned 18,000 forged ballots three times each and “100 percent” were for Biden; that thousands more voters living out of state came back to Georgia illegally just to vote in the election.

 “So tell me, Brad, what are we going to do?
 We won the election, and it’s not fair to take it away from us like this,” Trump said.
 “And it’s going to be very costly in many ways.
 And I think you have to say that you’re going to reexamine it, and you can reexamine it, but reexamine it with people that want to find answers, not people who don’t want to find answers.”